jermanuts/feather-docs/content/_guides/first_start.md

 Feather must connect to a node in order to scan for your transactions.
 A node is a computer hosting a copy of the Monero blockchain.
 (For more information, see [Nodes](nodes).)

-Connecting to node hosted by a third party comes with some privacy risks.
+Connecting to a node hosted by a third party comes with some privacy risks.
 Please review the information in [Nodes](nodes) to learn if these risks are relevant to your threat model.

 ### Auto connect

 Feather has a built-in list of high-performance nodes hosted by the Feather team and trusted members of the Monero community.
-In most cases you want to let Feather pick one of these nodes at random.
+In most cases, you want to let Feather pick one of these nodes at random.

 We recommend using this option for **most** users.

 ### Connecting to a custom remote node

-If you do not want to connect to one the built-in nodes, select **Select node manually**.
+If you do not want to connect to one of the built-in nodes, select **Select node manually**.

 Enter the address and port in the textbox.
 For example: `node.community.rino.io:18081`.